cgcarlosg/cgcarlosg/README.md

    - Go to the pool with my family

   **I am currently 🔭**
-   - Working with Javascript
+   - Working with React and Typescript apps
-   - Reviewing Ruby on Rails
-   - Learning ReactJS

 </details>